ELEVATER: A Benchmark and Toolkit for Evaluating Language-Augmented Visual Models: Benchmarks

 \subsection{Pre-trained Models for Transfer Learning}

-\paragraph{Industry Track and Academic Track.} Our benchmark is essentially an evaluation platform for pre-trained models, whose performance largely depends on the scale of the pre-training corpus.
+\paragraph{Industry Track and Academic Track.} Our benchmark is an evaluation platform for pre-trained models, whose performance largely depends on the scale of the pre-training corpus.
 Larger corpus typically yields higher performance, but unfortunately results in a barrier to many participants, especially a majority of researchers from university labs.
-To increase inclusivity, we create two tracks with restrictions on the pre-training data scale: $(i)$ {\it Industry track} has no limit on pre-training data scale, except that images in our benchmark are not allowed in pre-training when reporting zero-/few-shot performance.
-This track aims to explore the scaling limit. $(ii)$ {\it Academic track} is a setting that limits the data in established public large datasets (\ie ImageNet-21K~\cite{deng2009imagenet}, GCC3M~\cite{sharma2018conceptual} \& 12M~\cite{changpinyo2021conceptual}, YFCC15M~\cite{thomee2016yfcc100m}).
-This track is more academic-friendly, aiming to encourage the exploration in data-efficient pre-training methodologies.
-We encourage participants in this track to report the pre-training datasets to enable reproducible research. \paragraph{Image Classification} We consider four checkpoints to produce baseline results for IC.
-The first two are for the industry track, the last two are for the academic track.
+To increase inclusivity, we create two tracks with restrictions on the pre-training data scale: $(i)$ {\it Academic track} is a setting that limits the data in established public large datasets (\ie ImageNet-21K~\cite{deng2009imagenet}, GCC3M~\cite{sharma2018conceptual} \& 12M~\cite{changpinyo2021conceptual}, YFCC15M~\cite{thomee2016yfcc100m}).
+This track is more academic-friendly, aiming to encourage the exploration in data-efficient pre-training methodologies. $(ii)$ {\it Industry track} has no limit on pre-training data scale, except that images in our benchmark are not allowed in pre-training when reporting zero-/few-shot performance.
+This track aims to explore the scaling limit.
+We encourage participants to report the pre-training datasets to enable reproducible research.

-\begin{itemize}[leftmargin=2.5mm] \item \textit{Supervised ViT-B32 }~\cite{dosovitskiy2020image} represents a checkpoint for the traditional language-free visual models, where model training is performed on ImageNet-22K with cross-entropy loss. \item \textit{CLIP ViT-B32}~\cite{radford2021learning} represents a checkpoint for the family of the language-augmented visual models, trained with 400M image-text pairs. \item \textit{UniCL Swin}~\cite{yang2022unicl} represents knowledge-free language-augmented visual models with Swin~\cite{liu2021Swin} as the visual backbone, trained in the academic setting with ImageNet-21K, which excludes ImageNet-1K categories from ImageNet-22K. \item \textit{Knowledge UniCL Swin}~\cite{shen2022klite} represents knowledge-enriched language-augmented visual models.
-Its pre-training setting is the same as UniCL Swin, but external knowledge such as Wiktionary is leveraged in model pre-training. \end{itemize}

-\paragraph{Object Detection} We consider four checkpoints to produce baseline results for OD.
-They are for the academic track, as they are pre-trained on public datasets.
-All of them employ Swin-Tiny backbone~\cite{liu2021Swin}. \begin{itemize}[leftmargin=2.5mm] \item \textit{DyHead}~\cite{dai2021dynamic} represents a checkpoint for the traditional language-free object detector, where model is pre-trained on Object365~\cite{shao2019objects365} without leveraging the category name information. \item \textit{GLIP}~\cite{li2021grounded} represents a checkpoint for the family of the language-augmented object detector, trained with Object365 and Flicker phrase grounding data~\cite{plummer2015flickr30k}. \item \textit{GLIP-A}~\cite{li2021grounded} represents knowledge-free language-augmented object detector, where model is trained on Object365 and the semantics of category names is leveraged. \item \textit{Knowledge GLIP-A}~\cite{shen2022klite} represents knowledge-enriched language-augmented object detector.
-Its training setting is the same as GLIP-A, except that Wiktionary knowledge is leveraged in model pre-training. \end{itemize}